DaycareCalc

 Oregon

 Source: National Conference of State Legislatures, state tax agency publications.
-Rates and thresholds are for 2026 tax year where available, otherwise 2025.
+Rates are for 2026 tax year where available, otherwise 2025.

 Common Questions